wchaering/tagsort/README.md

 A demo and options to download different versions of the plugin are avaliable [here](http://wch.io/projects/tagsort/ "Tagsort Demo").

 ###Description
 Tagsort provides dynamic tag-based element filtering using data attributes to produce tags for a specified set of elements and append those sort tags to the tagsort element `.tagSort({options...})` is called on.
-Tagsort has two filtering options, inclusive and exclusive.
+Tagsort has three ways to filter elements, exclusive, inclusive, and single.
 Inclusive means that when multiple tags are active, all elements that contain ANY of those tags will be shown.
-While exclusive means that when multiple tags are active, only elements that contain ALL of those tags will be shown.
+Exclusive means that when multiple tags are active, only elements that contain ALL of those tags will be shown.
+Single only allows one tag to be selected at a time and shows all elements that match.